College Factual by our College Data Analytics Team

 Philadelphia, Pennsylvania

-Drexel University came in at #24 in this year’s edition of the Schools for a Master’s Highly Focused on Conservation Major in the Middle Atlantic Region ranking.
-Philadelphia, Pennsylvania is the setting for this large institution of higher learning.
-The private not-for-profit school handed out masters’s conservation degrees to 7 students in 2020-2021.
+Drexel University did quite well in the 2023 Schools for a Master’s Highly Focused on Conservation Major in the Middle Atlantic Region ranking, coming in at #24.
+Drexel University is a large school located in Philadelphia, Pennsylvania that handed out 6 masters’s conservation degrees in 2021-2022.

-With a freshman retention rate of 88%, the school does an excellent job of retaining its undergraduate students.
-The undergrad student loan default rate at the school is 1.9%, which is quite low when compared to the national default rate of 10.1%.
+The school has an excellent freshman retention rate of 90%, which means students like the school well enough to return for a second year.
+With a undergrad student-to-faculty ratio of 10 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
+The undergrad student loan default rate at the school is 0.9%, which is quite low when compared to the national default rate of 10.1%.

 25